So, you got a Chromebook and you want to upscale your productivity using some tips and tricks that only the pros use.

 Tip #2: Split your screen by snapping windows

 To easily snap a window to either side of your screen.
-This is similar to the snapping in Windows 7.
+This is similar to the snapping in Windows 7 and 10.

 Tip #3: Search Gmail from your Chrome Browser